salaboy/platforms-on-k8s/chapter-8/knative/README.md

 # A/B Testing and Blue/Green Deployments

-With A/B testing we want to run two or more versions of the same application/service at the same time to enable different group of users to test changes so we can decide which version works best for them.
+With A/B testing we want to run two or more versions of the same application/service at the same time to enable different groups of users to test changes so we can decide which version works best for them.

-With Knative Serving we have two options: `Header-based` routing and `Tag-based` routing, both uses the same mechanisms and configurations behind the covers, but let's see how these mechanisms can be used.
+With Knative Serving we have two options: `Header-based` routing and `Tag-based` routing, both use the same mechanisms and configurations behind the covers, but let's see how these mechanisms can be used.

-With Tag/Header-based routing we have more control about where request will go, as we can use an HTTP header or a specific URL to instruct Knative networking mechanisms to route traffic to specific versions of the service.
+With Tag/Header-based routing we have more control over where request will go, as we can use an HTTP header or a specific URL to instruct Knative networking mechanisms to route traffic to specific versions of the service.

-This means that for this example we can change the Frontend of our application, as all request including a Header or a specific URL will be rounted to the same version of the service.
+This means that for this example we can change the Frontend of our application, as all requests including a Header or a specific URL will be routed to the same version of the service.

-Make sure to access application Frontend by pointing your browser to [http://frontend.default.127.0.0.1.sslip.io](http://frontend.default.127.0.0.1.sslip.io)
+Make sure to access the application Frontend by pointing your browser to [http://frontend.default.127.0.0.1.sslip.io](http://frontend.default.127.0.0.1.sslip.io)

 ![frontend v1.0.0](../imgs/frontend-v1.0.0.png)